hyperledger/fabric-sdk-node/README.md

 * build fabric peer and orderer docker images and other ancillary images
   * `cd $GOPATH/src/github.com/hyperledger/fabric`
   * run `make docker` to build the docker images
-* go to fabric-sdk-node/test/fixtures
+* go to fabric-sdk-node/test/fixtures/channel
   * run `docker-compose up --force-recreate` to launch the network
 * Now you are ready to run the tests:
-  * Clear out your previous key value store if needed for fabric-sdk-node (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store)
+  * Clear out your previous key value stores that may have cached user enrollment certificates (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store`)
-  * Run `gulp test` to run the entire test bucket and generate coverage reports (both in console output and HTMLs)
-  * Test user management by member services with the `test/integration/couchdb-fabricca-tests.js` and `test/integration/cloudant-fabricca-tests.js`.
-This test exercises the KeyValueStore implementations for a file-based KeyValueStore as well as a CouchDB KeyValueStore.
+  * Test user management by member services with the following tests that exercise the fabric-ca-client package with a KeyValueStore implementations for a file-based KeyValueStore as well as a CouchDB KeyValueStore.
 To successfully run this test, you must first set up a CouchDB database instance on your local machine.
 Please see the instructions below.
+    * `test/integration/fabric-ca-services-tests.js`
+    * `test/integration/couchdb-fabricca-tests.js`
+    * `test/integration/cloudant-fabricca-tests.js`
-  * Test happy path from end to end, run `node test/integration/end-to-end.js`
+  * Test happy path from end to end, run `node test/integration/e2e.js`
-  * Test transaction proposals, run `node test/integration/endorser-tests.js`
-  * Test sending endorsed transactions for consensus, run `node test/integration/orderer-tests.js`

 ### Set Up CouchDB Database for couchdb-fabriccop-tests.js